Business Development

 1. Apply The FIFO Approach

-When managing your inventory, you must employ the first-in, first-out (FIFO) approach if you run a small business.
-This method entails selling your stock in the order you bought them.
-Therefore, the first inventory you bought should always be the first inventory you sell.
+When inventory management small business, you must employ the first-in, first-out (FIFO) approach if you run a small business.
+This method entails selling your stock in the order you bought it.
+Therefore, the first inventory you buy should always be the first inventory you sell.
 The FIFO approach is beneficial when you’re selling perishable goods such as the following:

 • Organic items